Hasty Generalization

 Examples

-Person A: 'I met two rude people from that country, so people from that country must be rude.'
+"I met two people from that city and they were both rude, so everyone from that city must be rude."

 How to Avoid This